 This is why many opt for either a custom digital sample or a production-grade sample to identify flaws that may not be visible on the screen.

-Another advantage of taking a packaging sample is that you get to analyze the physical sample and are able to identify flaws that were not visible in the online proofs.
+As previously touched on; another advantage of taking a packaging sample is that you get to analyze the physical sample and are able to identify flaws that were not visible in the online proofs.

 It also gives you the opportunity to discuss possible upgrades, tweaks, or modifications that you may want to get implemented in the final production.